-Furthermore, Section 25.0062(b) specifies that the district clerk will serve as the clerk for county courts at law in civil cases where the matter in controversy exceeds $325,000.
-The bill clarifies that these amendments apply only to civil cases filed on or after the effective date of the Act, with cases filed prior to that date continuing to be governed by the previous law.
+Furthermore, Section 25.0062(b) is amended to designate the district clerk as the clerk for civil cases exceeding $325,000, while the county clerk will handle all other cases.
+The bill clarifies that these changes apply only to civil cases filed on or after the effective date of the Act, with cases filed prior to that date continuing under the previous law.
 The Act is set to take effect 91 days after the conclusion of the legislative session.

 Statutes affected: Introduced: Government Code 25.0003, Government Code 25.0007, Government Code 25.0062 (Government Code 25)